Why You Should Fill Out FAFSA Even if You Don’t Qualify for Financial Aid

 You Have a High Income.
 Should You Fill Out FAFSA?

-The federal government offers student and parent loans that are not based on financial need and can help your student afford college.
+The federal government offers student and parent loans that are not based on financial need.

-Federal loans generally have very favorable interest rates and repayment terms, which can help lessen the impact of school debt after graduation.
+Federal student loans tend to have the lowest interest rates and more favorable repayment terms, which can help lessen the impact of school debt after graduation.
+Most importantly, federal student loans do not require students to have a cosigner.

 In addition, any parent, regardless of income, who would like to borrow the Parent PLUS Loan must also fill out the FAFSA.